haiku/website/content/guides/building/get-source-git.md

 git config --global user.email "john.doe@developers.com"
 ```

-On Mac OS X, you must set the following option in order to avoid problems with the unicode representation of filenames:
+On macOS, you must set the following option in order to avoid problems with the unicode representation of filenames:

 ```sh
 git config core.precomposeunicode true